 An unplanned permanent device loss (PDL) condition occurs when a storage device becomes permanently unavailable without being properly detached from the ESXi host.

-To recover from the unplanned PDL condition and remove the unavailable device from the host, you need to perform a number of tasks.
+To recover from the unplanned PDL condition and remove the unavailable device from the host, perform the following tasks.

 See Unmount Datastores.

-If the rescan is not successful and the host continues to list the device, some pending I/O or active references to the device might still exist.
-Check for virtual machines, templates, ISO images, raw device mappings, and so on that might still have an active reference to the device or datastore.
+Note: If the rescan is not successful and the host continues to list the device, some pending I/O or active references to the device might still exist.
+Check for any items that might still have an active reference to the device or datastore.
+The items include virtual machines, templates, ISO images, raw device mappings, and so on.